Flag of Turkey: Legal basis

 Fundamentals of the Turkish flag were laid down by Turkish Flag Law No. 2994 on 29 May 1936 during the Republic period of Turkey.
 Turkish Flag Regulation No. 2/7175 dated 28 July 1937, and Supplementary Regulation No. 11604/2 dated 29 July 1939, were enacted to describe how the flag law would be implemented.
 The Turkish Flag Law No. 2893 dated 22 September 1983, and Published in the Official Gazette on 24 September 1983, was promulgated six months after its publication.
 According to Article 9 of Law No. 2893, a statute including the fundamentals of the implementation was also published.

-Usage of flag of Turkey in Northern Cyprus
+Usage in the Republic of Cyprus

-Article 5 of the Flag Law of the Turkish Republic of Northern Cyprus states that "The Turkish Flag shall continue to be the national flag of the Turkish People of Cyprus".
-According to the same article, the flag of Turkey can be flown from buildings of the Security Forces, by Government Departments, from the premises of public institutions and establishments and others with the flag of Northern Cyprus.
-Article 10 of the same law outlaws insults against the flag of Turkey and Article 11 punishes them if they were carried out on purpose.
+According to the Constitution of Cyprus, the community authorities and their institutions have the right to hoist the Turkish flag (as well as the Greek flag) alongside the flag of Cyprus during the holidays.
+Any citizen may, without any restriction, fly the Greek or Turkish flag, or both, next to the flag of Cyprus.

 Construction

-Colors

-In an RGB color space, the red color of the Turkish flag is composed of 89% red, 3.9% green, and 9% blue (in hexadecimal color code #E30A17).
-In a CMYK color space, it is composed of 0% cyan, 95.6% magenta, 89.9% yellow and 11% black.
-It has a hue angle of 356.4 degrees, a saturation of 91.6%, and a lightness of 46.5%.
-The red color on the Turkish flag is vivid red and this color can be obtained by blending #FF142E with #C70000.
-The closest websafe color is: #d11919.

-The colors approximation is listed below: